lucapette/web/main/content/reading/less-is-more.md

 > the nation do not know or understand our banking and monetary system, for if
 > they did I believe there would be a revolution before tomorrow morning.'

+The obvious conclusion here is that no financial product that people can speculate on (or, how I like to say, "make money with money") should be legal.

 ## p.
 159

 > What's so fascinating about this is that it shows widespread and intuitive